Bad Ones Tell. Good Ones Show. Great Ones Let You Explore.

 A good product demonstrates.
 The demo is clean.
 The value is visible.

-Why I share this before any product conversation
+Why I share this

-The reason I share it anyway is simple: the person who evaluates well, implements well.
+Most people who evaluate something they are an expert in will value your ability to help them understand the center and edges.
+Keep this in mind: the person who evaluates well, implements well.
 The person who implements well knows what they're talking about when they refer you to the next account.

 That's the kind of pipeline I'm interested in building.
 Not a faster close.
 A better conversation.